THAILAND: Bangkok & Chiang Mai

 January is Thailand's ideal travel month.
 The weather is warm and sunny during the day and balmy at night.
 January is the least rainy month of the year with the least humidity.

 The ten-day tour includes everything!
-Round-trip air Los Angeles-Thailand-Los Angeles in spacious premium-economy and business class seats, domestic economy air in Thailand and ground transportation with English-speaking Thai guides and drivers.
+Round-trip air Los Angeles-Thailand-Los Angeles in spacious premium-economy and business class seats, domestic economy air in Thailand and ground transportation with English-speaking Thai guides.

 The culturally rich country of Thailand is known for its historical Thai temples, countryside elephant camps, longboat river rides, fantastic shopping, sunny days, balmy evenings, lovely teak restaurants and the world's greatest street food at renowned Night Markets.

 We fly into Bangkok and immediately transfer to a flight to Chiang Mai in the north.
 The group stays four nights in a 4-star hotel perfectly located near both the Ping River and the Night Market, where a full breakfast awaits every morning.
-Each day's itinerary promises a bit of down time to relax, rejuvenate at the pool, shop, or get a Thai foot massage (oh, my!).
+Each day's itinerary promises a bit of down time to shop, relax, or get a Thai foot massage (oh, my!).

 Have you ever had a Thai (aka Chinese) foot massage?
 At storefront shops (they seem to be everywhere) you slip off your shoes (keep your clothes on) and sit in a Lazy Boy-type chair.
 Your feet soak in warm water as a masseuse trained in Chinese acupressure massages your neck and shoulders.
 You melt.
 (S)he lowers the chair to lay flat for a back massage.
 At last your tired feet are massaged at the end of an hour-long bit of heaven—for under ten dollars.
 Ready?

 In mountainous Chiang Mai we visit some of Thailand's most extraordinary temples, dine at traditional riverside restaurants, slurp the world's best khao soi noodles, and eat our way through offerings at the Night Market and along the old walls at the Weekend Market (these markets offer the finest examples of Northern Thai and Burmese handcrafts at the very best prices).
-We visit an elephant camp to view the tender care and loving respect the animals are given.
-Another outing is a hands-on cooking class with lunch to learn about Northern Thailand's unique produce, rice, and cooking techniques.
+We experience Patara Elephant sanctuary to view the tender care and loving respect the animals are given.
+Another outing is a hands-on cooking class with lunch at the exquisite Dhara Dhevi resort to explore Northern Thailand's unique produce, rice, and cooking techniques.

 After our return flight to Bangkok we arrive at our 4-star hotel's outstanding location on the Chao Phraya River where we enjoy four nights with a full breakfast every morning.
 From the hotel base we visit top sites such as the Grand Palace, Temple of the Emerald Budda, Wat Pho, and Art of the Kingdom at Anata Samakhome Throne Hall.